CBF Fulfilment Terms and Conditions

 h.
 ‘Effective Date’ - the date upon which the Provider will become the employer of the

 Client’s Employees under TUPE regulations

-- ‘Force Majeure’ - an event beyond the reasonable control of the Provider including but not limited to strikes, lock-outs or other industrial disputes, failure of a utility service or transport network, act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or default of Providers or subcontractors.
+k.
+‘Force Majeure’ - an event beyond the reasonable control of the Provider including but not limited to strikes, lock-outs or other industrial disputes, failure of a utility service or transport network, act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or default of Provider's subcontractors.

 2. AUTHORITY TO CONTRACT